 Although the employee was technically no longer on his shift, On the Border lost the case and paid over $1,546,618 in damages to the injured party.
 The restaurant was found guilty of negligence since the owners permitted and even encouraged employees to drink after their shifts (On the Border benefitted from its employees drinking at the restaurant), despite knowing the employee would be driving home.

-If you’ve been the victim of an accident involving liquor liability, don’t hesitate to call the expert attorneys at the Gomez Law Firm for reliable, effective defense.
+If you’ve been the victim of an accident involving liquor liability, don’t hesitate to call the expert attorneys at Gomez Trial Attorneys for reliable, effective defense.
 We’ve fought and won cases against establishments that have acted negligently, and we have won compensation for our clients’ pain, suffering, and medical costs.

 Our personal injury lawyers are the best in the business in San Diego and have won multiple awards over the years for our 20,000-square-foot legal center, variety of resources for clientele, and passionate expertise regarding all facets of the law.
 When it comes to defending your rights in a liquor liability accident, trust the best.
 Contact us today for a free case evaluation.